jaakkohurtta/ParsaJS/README.md

 Parses an input string for evaluation

-	Params: string
+	Params: a string
-	Returns a promise:
+	Returns an object:
 		{
 		  msg: string,
 		  items: [{ value, type}, ...],